valhalla/valhalla/docs/implementation_details.md

 ## Map Matching
 `valhalla/meili/map_matching.h`

-The map matching component is the core component that implements the HMM-based map matching algorithm.
-It takes a list of candidate lists as input and finds out the most likely sequence of candidates.
+The `MapMatching` class is the core component that implements the HMM-based map matching algorithm.
+It takes a sequence of candidate clusters as input, and picks one candidate from each cluster to form the most likely sequence of candidates (Viterbi path).
 It delegates the actual search task to the Viterbi Search module, but it defines how to quantify the likelihood.
 Concretely speaking it inherits from the `ViterbiSearch` class and implements its virtual costing functions namely `ViterbiSearch::TransitionCost` and `ViterbiSearch::EmissionCost`.

 ### State
 `valhalla/meili/map_matching.h`

-When feeding a list of candidates into the component, each candidate will be attached with an *unique* ID, and an *identical* time.
-The ID is used to identify a state, whereas the time is used to identify what time a candidate comes in, or which measurement it comes from.
+When feeding a cluster of candidates into the component, an *unique* ID and an *identical* time will be attached to each candidate.
+The ID identifies a state, whereas the time tells from which cluster a candidate comes.
 Internally we name the wrapped candidate as a *state*.

 ### Viterbi Search
 `valhalla/meili/viterbi_search.h`